ianmcloughlin/2425_emerging_technologies/README.md

 ## Advice

-In open-style assessments like this one, students may find it challenging to navigate the freedom provided.
+The freedom provided in open-style assessments such as this one can feel challenging.
-Guided by the module's materials, you will need to determine where and how to begin, what content is relevant for your submission, how much is appropriate, and how to personalize your work.
+You need to decide how to start, what content to include, how much to cover, and how to make the work your own.

-This level of autonomy is intentional and meant to foster independent thinking and decision-making skills.
+The assessment is designed to provide you with opportunities for independent thinking and decision-making.

-Companies value graduates who can take initiative, work autonomously, and make design decisions with minimal guidance.
+Employers value graduates who can take initiative, work independently, and make design decisions with minimal guidance.
-We assume you have a reasonable knowledge of programming and an ability to source your own information.
+We expect you to have basic programming knowledge and be able to find information on your own.

-You need a plan; you cannot just start coding straight away.
+You should have a clear plan before you start coding.

-Remember you must adhere to ATU policies and regulations.
+Your submission should include both your plan and an explanation of any design choices you made.

-You can view these on the [Student Hub](https://studenthub.atu.ie).
+Make sure to follow ATU's policies and regulations which are on the [Student Hub](https://studenthub.atu.ie).
-Pay special attention to the Policy on Plagiarism and the Student Code.
+Pay particular attention to any policies on plagiarism and the Student Code.
-If you have any questions about what is permitted, email the lecturer.
+If you're unsure about anything, ask the lecturer.